wensley-rushing/opensees-gallery/content/en/examples/Example8/index.md

 {{% /tab %}}
 {{< /tabs >}}

-The finite element mesh is generated using the `block3D` command.
+The finite element mesh is generated using the [`block3D`](https://opensees.stairlab.io/user/manual/meshing/block3D.html) method.
 The first three arguments, `nx`, `ny`, and `nz` specify the number of nodes to be generated in the $x$, $y$, and $z$ directions.
 For this example a mesh of $2 \times 2 \times 10$ elements is produced.